ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

+.. _developing_inventory:

 Developing Dynamic Inventory Sources
 ====================================

 .. contents:: Topics
    :local:

-As described in :doc:`../intro_dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources.
+As described in :ref:`dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources.
 You can also create a new dynamic inventory provider by creating a script or program that can output JSON in the correct format when invoked with the proper arguments.
 There is no restriction on the language used for creating a dynamic inventory provider.

 .. _inventory_script_conventions: